 We invite the most resilient, independent, committed, positive, collaborative, curious, calm participants to apply to be full-time apprentices.

-Partner companies sponsor the apprenticeships and provide mentors.
+Partner companies sponsor the apprentices and provide mentors.

 The sponsorship is tax-deductible.

-Accepted apprentices receive living stipends, laptops, and up to six months of full-time, hands-on training that includes lectures, projects, open-source contributions, and experienced guidance.
+Accepted apprentices receive living stipends, laptops, and up to six months of full-time, hands-on training that includes topic outlines, videos, presentations, projects, open-source contributions, and experienced guidance.

 Upon completion of the program, apprentices are placed with partner companies.